 If you can think of Evening Primrose as a ground cover and keep it out of your flower bed, you may not think of it as a thug.
 Be sure to give it plenty of ground to cover, because it lasts for years.
 You will often see it happily taking over the side of the road.
 This is a carefree plant - as far as growing it.
 It can cause a lot of consternation if you decide you want to remove it.
 But most will bloom for weeks, throughout the summer.
 It is a native wildflower with several medicinal uses.
 USDA Zones 3 - 11.Continue to 5 of 10 below.

 05 of 10

-I'm not referring to Purple Loosestrife (Lythrum salicaria), which is on the invasive lists of several states.
-Lysimachia plants may not be invasive, but they sure can travel.
-To be fair, not all species are trouble makers.
+Purple Loosestrife (Lythrum salicaria) is on the invasive lists of several states, but Lysimachia plants, although not necessarily invasive, sure can travel.
+To be fair, not all species are troublemakers.
 Several are too tender to make it through colder winters.
-But 2 species I would warn against are Gooseneck Loosestrife (Lysimachia clethroides) and Purple Leaved Loosestrife (Lysimachia ciliata 'Purpurea').
+But 2 species to warn against are Gooseneck Loosestrife (Lysimachia clethroides) and Purple Leaved Loosestrife (Lysimachia ciliata 'Purpurea').

 06 of 10